Feel at home here

 - Use of space for studying and hanging out

 and Navajo language!

 - Elder Cultural Advisors Program, including lectures and workshops

 - Creating Community Cooking Series

 - Multi-purpose rooms: The NACC has five rooms and

 an outdoor venue available for use!
-Fill our the NACC room reservation form and
+Fill our the NACC room reservation request form and

 email to NACCRooms@nau.edu.
 Review

 our policy for additional information.